 Now that Spring is here, are you looking for a simple way to recycle your yard and food wastes plus help your garden and trees?
 A backyard composting project is the answer to less garbage in the landfill and more nutrients in your soil.
 This composting process takes as little as one month, can replace fertilizer and its free.
 Plus, composting helps neutralize toxins such as insecticides, herbicides and fungicides.
-Composting also conserves water, reduces weeds and is a great way to recycle organic materials.
-And is a rich, soil conditioner when organic materials break down.
+Composting also conserves water, reduces weeds, is a great way to recycle organic materials and turns into a rich, soil conditioner when organic materials break down.
 Have I sold you yet?

 Think of your compost pile as a living breathing creature.
 It only needs air, water, food, love and attention.

 The ideal site needs equal amounts of sunshine and shade in the summer and full sun in the winter.
 Make sure its an area in your backyard that is level, easily accessible and large enough to accommodate a pile that is three to five feet high and three to five feet across.
 Expensive bins aren't necessary because a compost site can be enclosed with chicken wire, scrap wood, used pallets, cinder blocks or fencing.
 Plastic garbage cans work equally well, but I wouldn't recommend metal as they have a tendency to rust.